• Skip to primary navigation

 Jump to Recipe Print Recipe

 You have no doubt tried a basic tomato soup, and then you grew up and enjoyed the more gourmet Tomato Basil Bisque.
-Well, it is time to meet tomato bisque's cooler older cousin - roasted tomato soup.
+Well, it is time to meet tomato bisque's cooler older cousin - roasted tomato bacon soup.
 He's deep, mysterious, and always leaves you wanting more.

 This soup is phenomenal!
 It has deep tomato flavor with just a playful amount of heat from adobo peppers, along with the satisfying salty crunch of bacon.
 This is easily the best tomato soup recipe I've ever made!
 This soup is amazing with grilled cheese sandwiches or simply served on its own.